Introduction

 • When implementing Essential Eight requirements, organisations should identify and plan for a target maturity level suitable for their environment.
 Organisations should then progressively implement each maturity level until that target is achieved.

 • For organisations with a target maturity level above Maturity Level One, they may choose to implement individual requirements of a higher maturity level if it is more efficient and cost-effective to do so in the long run.
-For example, rather than implementing physical one-time password tokens to meet Maturity Level Two requirements then later replacing them with phishing-resistant smartcards or security keys to meet Maturity Level Three requirements, organisations may choose to implement smartcards or security keys when implementing Maturity Level Two.
+For example, rather than implementing physical one-time password tokens to meet Maturity Level One requirements, then later replacing them with phishing-resistant smart cards, security keys or passkeys to meet Maturity Level Two requirements, organisations may choose to implement smart cards, security keys or passkeys when implementing Maturity Level One.

 • Organisations should not be penalised for implementing more robust security measures than specified for the given maturity level they are being assessed against.